I Won't Let Mistress Suck My Blood

 I Won't Let Mistress Suck My Blood (ご主人様には吸わせません！, Goshujinsama ni wa Suwasemasen!) is a Japanese yuri manga series written and illustrated by Paderapollonorio.
 It was serialized on Takeshobo's Storia Dash manga website from December 2022 to April 2025.

+Plot

+A young woman named Matilda Lister applies to become the maid of August Luttinson, a reclusive woman who is secretly a vampire.
+Matilda thinks August is beautiful, but quickly witnesses the supernatural aspects of August and her mansion.
+After August loses control of herself and forcibly drinks Matilda's blood, she orders Matilda to stay within the property to prevent her secret from being exposed.
+While Matilda intends to cure August's vampirism and soon allows August to drink her blood, August fears that she could kill Matilda.

 Publication

-Written and illustrated by Paderapollonorio, I Won't Let Mistress Suck My Blood was serialized on Takeshobo's Storia Dash manga website from December 9, 2022 to April 25, 2025.
-Its chapters were compiled into four tankōbon volumes released from June 15, 2023 to June 17, 2025.
+Written and illustrated by Paderapollonorio, I Won't Let Mistress Suck My Blood was serialized on Takeshobo's Storia Dash manga website from December 9, 2022, to April 25, 2025.
+Its chapters were compiled into four tankōbon volumes released from June 15, 2023, to June 17, 2025.

 On February 12, 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in December 2025.